-(Part 9 of 12 in Changes and Results)
+(Part 9 of 12 in series, Changes and Results)

 One of my favorite ideas from Charles Duhigg’s book, The Power of Habit, is the idea of a keystone habit.
 Keystone habits create a chain reaction; Changing and rearranging your other habits as you integrate the habit into your life.
 According to Duhigg, “keystone habits influence how we work, eat, play, live, spend, and communicate”, and they “start a process that, over time, transforms everything.”